RainbowMiner/RainbowMiner/README.md

 - **MinerStatusMaxTemp** = maximum allowed GPU temperature, triggers push message, if above [default=90]
 - **MinerStatusMaxCrashesPerHour** = maximum allowed crashes per hour, triggers push message, if above [default=5]
 - **DiskMinGB** = minimum free disk space in GB, triggers push message, if below [default=5]
+- **MinFreeMemoryGB** = RAM in GB to keep free for the system and RainbowMiner.
+Algorithms with a known large memory footprint (the RandomX family needs a ~2GB dataset) are skipped on machines that cannot hold them in physical RAM, since the miner would otherwise allocate into the page file and stall.
+Set to 0 to disable the check [default=1.5]

 Notes for the automatic values for **APIThreads**:
 - if the **RunMode** is set to "Server", the thread count will be set to the number of CPU threads (with a maximum of 8)